stuerp/foo_midi/3rdParty/libADLMIDI/README.md

 * Add support of MIDI Format 2 files

 # Changelog
+## dev
+ * Fixed the work on big endian processors
+ * Fixed ARM64 build on some platforms
+ * Improved support of the EA-MUS files (Thanks to [dashodanger](https://github.com/dashodanger))
+ * Fixed crash on attempt to change the volume of a blank note
+ * Added an ability to supply the custom list of embedded banks using `-DGENADLDATA_CUSTOM_BANKLIST=/path/to/ini/file.ini` argument
+ * Improved support of the CMF files: added support for previously missing transpose, depth control, and song marker controllers
+ * Added ESFMu emulator for the future ESFM support (Currently used as one another OPL3 emulator and without panned stereo support yet).
+ * Added YMFM emulator support (OPL3 and OPL2).
+ * Added support for OPL2 mode when some emulators enabled.
+ * Added ability to change the hardware address at the DOS version of MIDI player.
+ * Added an ability to manually specify the chip type (OPL2 or OPL3) at the DOS version of MIDI player.
+ * Added an automatical detection of OPL2 or OPL3 chip depending on the BLASTER environment variable's value at the DOS version of MIDI player.
+ * Added Nuked OPL2 and OPL3 Low-Level emulators (Kept disabled by default because they are too heavy for ordinary processors).
+ * Fixed a dead loop that might happen when final tone gets lower than zero.
+ * Added possibility to play the same note multiple times at the same MIDI channel (Resolved playback of some music, like Heretic's E1M6).
+ * Dual-voice 2-op instruments will be squashed to single 2-op voice when available chip channels are overflow (The stability of DMX-oriented music has been improved).

 ## 1.5.1   2022-10-31
  * Added an ability to disable the automatical arpeggio
  * Added an ability to set the count of loops (how many times to play the song)